vivekagr/AWS-SAA-C02-Course/README.md

 It can also provide health checks on the target servers.
 If all instances are shown as healthy, it can distribute evenly.

 ALB can support a wide array of targets.
-Targets are grouped within target groups and an individual target can be a member of multiple groups.
-It's the groups which ALBs distribute connections to.
-You could create rules to direct traffic to different Target Groups based on their DNS.
+Targets are grouped within **target groups** and an individual target can be a member of multiple groups !!!.
+- **It's the groups which ALBs distribute connections to**.
+- You could create rules to direct traffic to different Target Groups based on **host rules** and **path rules**.
+  - host rules use different **DNS names**
+  - path rules can interpret different paths in the HTTP address

 #### ALB Exam PowerUp